Simulation-Software-Engineering/Lecture-Material/organization/intro_course.md

 ## Examination

-- *Course accompanying examination*: no exam, but continuous examination (more like a lab course or a seminar)
+- *"Course accompanying examination"*: no exam, but continuous examination (more like a lab course or a seminar)
 - We look at:
   - Challenge (outcome and presentations)
-  - Exercises (not every detail, more *passed* or *failed*)
+  - Exercises (not every detail, but *"passed"* or *"failed"*)
   - Overall engagement (interactive lecture, discussions, small presentations, ...)
 - Let us know if you cannot come to a lecture / exercise (you don't have to give a reason)

+---

+## GitLab Account

+- Please write a mail till tonight to Alex
+- TODO